 First-Year Housing: The residential experience for first-year undergraduates is designed to address and support students' transition and community needs.
 First-years live in "units" of 40 to 80 students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.
 Information about first-year assignments and residence halls is available from Residential Life.

-Room/mate assignments: First-year students are assigned a roommate and a double room or two roommates and a triple room during the summer prior to their arrival at Brown.
+- First-year students are assigned a roommate and a double room, or two roommates and a triple room, or a single room during the summer prior to their arrival at Brown.
 First-year students do not select their roommates.

-After the first year, students select their own roommates, and then select rooms through the housing lottery.
+- After the first year, students select first who they want to live with (roommates or suitemates), and then select rooms through the housing lottery.

 Housing and roommate concerns: Students who have concerns about their housing, roommate(s), or residential community can start by talking with their residential peer leaders (CA, RC, MPC, or WPC).
 They are also encouraged to meet with their Community Director (CD) -- a professional staff member who lives in the residence halls and has a daytime office in Residential Life.
 Students may call or stop by Residential Life to connect with the CD for their area of campus.

 When are residence halls open/closed?
 Residence halls are open during the academic terms and over some holidays.
-Students may stay in their rooms during Thanksgiving and Spring Break (Meal Plan and dining halls are closed).
+Students may stay in their rooms during Thanksgiving and Spring Break (Meal Plan open through Thanksgiving; Spring Break meal plan available for purchase).
 Residence halls close for the Winter Break the day after the last final exam in December.
 Students who are unable to leave for Winter Break should talk with Residential Life as soon as possible to explore alternate housing arrangements for late December and the first few weeks in January.

 Additional details are available under Moving In and Moving Out on this website.
 Each year's Residential Calendar contains the dates that students may move in and move out of the residence halls.

 Off campus: Undergraduates who wish to live off campus must apply for and receive off-campus permission through the Office of Residential Life.
-Approximately 70-80% of seniors live off campus in a given year; a small number of juniors (perhaps 10% of the class) receive permission to live off campus based on the numbers of students and housing available in each year.
+Approximately 70-80% of seniors live off campus in a given year; anumber of juniors (perhaps 20% of the class) receive permission to live off campus based on the numbers of students and housing available in each year.

 Graduate and Medical Students